College of Professional Studies at UW-Stevens Point

 The College of Professional Studies (CPS) at the University of Wisconsin-Stevens Point was created in

-the early 1970s to house many of the univerisity's pre-professional programs.
+the early 1970s to house many of the university's pre-professional programs.
 Our college's majors

 are as diverse as business administration